wcopeland118/VBA-Script-exercises/README.md

-# Screenshots of VBA Script Activities
+# VBA Script Activities

+### This repository contains an exercise and implementation of VBA with some sample financial data.